 Deferred income tax assets are recognised for tax losses carried forward to the extent that realisation of the related tax benefits through future taxable profits is probable.
-The Group has unrecognised tax losses of HK\$7,837,000 (2009: HK\$7,191,000) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by the company with unrecognised tax losses in its respective country of incorporation.
-The tax losses are available to be carried forward for the next five financial years in accordance with the relevant tax law of the country in which this company operates.
+The Group has unrecognised tax losses of HK\$8,710,000 (2010: HK\$7,837,000) at the balance sheet date which can be carried forward and used to offset against future taxable income subject to meeting certain statutory requirements by the company with unrecognised tax losses in its country of incorporation.
+The tax losses have no expiry date.